ahgroup/DSAIRM/README.md

 If you don't want to use the main menu, there is another way to run each app: Run the function `dsairmapps()` to get a list of all available apps.
 Run the same function specifying an app (with quotation marks), e.g. `dsairmapps('BasicBacteria')` to run that specific app.
 Once you close the app, you'll be back at the `R` console, then use the same function to run a different app.

 ## Advanced Use
-The vignette (currently only partly complete) illustrates ways to interact with and modify the underlying models without the use of the Shiny UI.
+You can call the underlying simulation functions directly from the `R` console.
+You can also access all functions and modify them to your own needs.
+See the package vignette for more details on the different ways to use the package.
+You can get to the vignette by typing `vignette('DSAIRM')` at the `R` console.

 ## Further information
 The vignette provides additional details about the different ways the package can be used.